Technique Master class with Howard Fine

 About Participating in the Master Class

-Participants actively workshop their scenes in front of the auditors over two one hour sessions during the four day Master Class.
-Participants are expected to commit to approximately 20 – 30 hours of rehearsal prior to the event.
+Participants are provided with a scene and scene partner.
+Each scene pairing workshop their scene three times within one-hour time slots in front of an audience of their peers and industry colleagues.
+Participants are expected to commit to approximately 20 – 30 hours of rehearsal prior to the event and are required to attend all four days of the Master Class in full.
 To ensure participants get the most from the Master Class, The Studio provides an average of four hours of hands-on pre-Master Class preparatory tuition.

 Additional application information